Updated October 2022

 Prices range from USD 274 – 1,277 (AED 1,001 – 4,655).

 How much should I prepare for the tickets?

 While your budget for your match tickets will obviously depend on the type and category, it will also depend on how far your favorite team progresses in the tournament.

-For example, buying match tickets for all seven UAE matches (because obviously the UAE will triumph against Australia in June and win the cup this year) will cost you at least USD 1,442 (AED 5,296).
+For example, buying match tickets for all seven Brazil matches (because obviously Brazil win the cup this year) will cost you at least USD 1,457 (AED 5,353).

 While in our opinion airlines remain the best option, flying to Qatar for the World Cup may likely be an expensive proposition.
 It’s been reported that airfares have experienced a surge due to the high demand.

 A simple search through Wego shows the cheapest flights to Doha for the month of November from GCC countries.